Waveform degeneracy of binary systems and Lagrange three-body systems: Quasi-circular Binary Systems and Lagrange Three-body Systems

 Consider a binary system composed of two masses $m_{1,\mathrm{(2B)}}$ and $m_{2,\mathrm{(2B)}}$ separated by a distance $a$, and whose center-of-mass (COM) is located at a distance $r_{\mathrm{(2B)}}$ from the observer.
 Let $M_{\mathrm{(2B)}} = m_{1,\mathrm{(2B)}} + m_{2,\mathrm{(2B)}}$ be the total mass and $\alpha_i = m_{i,\mathrm{(2B)}}/M_{\mathrm{(2B)}}$, $i = 1,2$ be the normalized mass.
 Note that

 We work in the COM frame.
 In the Newtonian approximation, the orbital frequency of the binary system is

 As a simple model, there are five independent parameters describing the GW of a binary system: the initial separation distance $a_0 = a(0)$, masses $m_{1,\mathrm{(2B)}}$ and $m_{2,\mathrm{(2B)}}$ of the bodies, distance $r_{\mathrm{(2B)}}$ to the detector, and the orbital inclination angle $\iota_{\mathrm{(2B)}}$.
+For circular orbits, $a_0$ is the same as the semi-major axis of the elliptical orbit of the reduced mass.
 As it is usual for circular orbits, we set the argument of pericenter $\phi_{\mathrm{(2B)}}$ to zero.
 The plus and cross modes up to the 0.5PN approximation are \cite{maggiore_vol1, poisson_2014, creighton_2011} \begin{widetext}

 \end{widetext}